gohugoio/hugo/content/themes/creating-a-theme.md

 The actual structure is entirely up to you, the theme creator, on how you would like to organize your files.

 ### Archetypes

 If your theme makes use of specific keys in the front matter, it is a good idea to provide an archetype for each content type you have.
 Archetypes follow the [guidelines provided](/content/archetypes/).

-### Generator meta tag

-With a growing community around Hugo we recommend theme creators to include the [Generator meta tag](/templates/variables/) with `.Hugo.Generator` in the `<head>` of your HTML code.
-The output  might looks like `<meta name="generator" content="Hugo 0.13" />` and helps us to analyse the usage and popularity of Hugo.